 Jesus Himself taught the two-fold commandment of loving both God and others (Mt 22:37-40; Jn 13:34; Mk 12:29-31).

 that he who loves God must love his brother also

 We cannot separate love for God and love for Christians.
 Those two loves operate as one in God’s economy.
 This idea is a summary of chapter four.

-Love to other Christians is a binding principle for those who walk with God.
+Love for other Christians is a binding principle for those who walk with God.

 God’s commandments are not suggestions.
 There is no room for debate.
 We have no choice.
 There is no place for deliberation when it comes to God’s commandments.
 It is God’s will that the Christian correlate love for others with love for God.

 A Christian who loves God always expresses that love to others in concrete terms.
-True love for God shows itself in more than sentimental, saccharine or subjective love.
+True love for God shows itself in more than sentimental, saccharine, or subjective love.
 It is an objective love as well as a subjective love.
 Active love convinces our condemning heart that we are in tune with God.
-This gives us assurance that we are right with God.
+This assures us that we are right with God.